 Mines PD works closely with the Facilities Management Department to maintain building security and key control.
-During normal business hours from 8 a.m. to 5 p.m. weekdays, the Mines campus (excluding residence halls) will be open to students, parents, employees, contractors, and guests.
-During non-business hours, access to all campus facilities is by key, Blaster-Card, or by admittance via Mines Police or Residence Life staff.
+During normal business hours from 8 a.m. to 5 p.m. weekdays, the Mines campus (excluding residence halls) will be open to students, parents, employees, contractors and guests.
+During non-business hours, access to all campus facilities is by key, BlasterCard or by admittance via Mines Police or Residence Life staff.
 After-hours access may not be granted without prior notice.
-Access to residential facilities is limited to students and authorized personnel only.
-All visitors must be signed in by a host resident who assumes responsibility for his/her visitor.
-Those without a valid Mines Blaster-Card are considered visitors and will be admitted only after the approval of their hosts.
+All visitors to Residence Halls must be hosted by a resident who assumes responsibility for their visitor.
+Those without a valid Mines BlasterCard are considered visitors and will be admitted only after the approval of their hosts.
 Residence halls are secured 24 hours a day.
-In cases requiring emergency maintenance, Mines maintains a Building Access Policy for Facilities Management employees and vendors at: http://inside.mines.edu/UserFiles/File/PoGo/Policies/FPS/FM_Building_Access_Policy.pdf principles, routine inspections of locks, elevators, cameras and lighting systems.
-When the Police Department notices propped or damaged doors, officers contact Facilities Management for repair and/or remediation.
+In cases requiring emergency maintenance, Mines maintains a Building Access Policy for Facilities Management employees and vendors.
+Policies can be found under Facilities Management at: https://inside.mines.edu/POGO-Facilities-Property-Safety